Phoenix Child Custody Lawyer

 In cases involving the alienation of a child, the Court in severe cases may change legal decision-making to the other parent or reduce the offending parent’s parenting time.

 Whether alienation or estrangement, the Court may order therapeutic intervention, therapeutic reunification or other professional services.
 This is where a mental health professional is appointed to help strengthen the bond between the parent and child, to determine why there are problems with the parent-child relationship, and to make recommendations to the Court.
-The Court may impose future threatened penalties against the alienating parent if they do not comply with Court orders or the mental health provider’s suggestions to the parent.
+The Court may order that the parents comply with reunification measures, and may impose penalties against the alienating parent if they do not comply with Court orders.

 If you believe that the other parent is alienating your child against you, or if you want to improve your relationship with your child and see your child more often, you are invited to meet with one our Phoenix area custody attorneys at your earliest opportunity to discuss your options and how best to obtain your goals.